Frankenberg, Hesse: Weimar Republic and Third Reich

 Only slowly did Frankenberg recover from the First World War's consequences.
 As the money lost its worth and the attendant economic downfall set in, there came a new wave of emigration from the town, especially overseas.
 In 1922, the town got its own Gymnasium, as of 1925 named the Edertalschule (Eder Valley School).
 When the inflation ended in autumn of 1923, bringing with it an upswing in the economy, this was expressed in, among other ways, the Stoelcker chair factory setting up shop in town in 1925.
 The upswing, however, did not last long.
 The world economic crisis struck the structurally weak and highly indebted town hard.
 In the face of rising joblessness and social need, the NSDAP's propaganda was finding fertile ground here, as it was throughout the district, by the end of the 1920s, which was reflected in election results.
 After Hitler seized power in January 1933, Frankenberg town council gave several places new names: the Steingasse ("Stone Lane") became Adolf-Hitler-Straße, Röddenauer Straße became Hermann-Göring-Straße, and the Untermarkt ("Lower Market") became Hindenburg-Platz, and the people, above all the youth, were infected with the Nazi ideology.
 Worst affected by all this were Frankenberg's Jewish townsfolk, who, already having had to deal with discrimination and harassment for a long time, were systematically persecuted, stripped of their rights, and in the end, murdered.
 Luckily, most of the town's Jews had managed to get out of Germany early enough.
 Those who stayed behind because they either had no money or kin living abroad or trusted that nothing would happen to them, had all been deported to the death camps by 1942.
 At least eight Jews from Frankenberg and three from the outlying centre of Röddenau lost their lives to the Nazis' racial madness.
-Since 1988, a memorial plaque at the town hall has recalled Frankenberg's Jewish community and Holocaust victims.
+Since 1988, a memorial plaque at the town hall has recalled Frankenberg's Jewish municipality and Holocaust victims.
 During the Second World War, Frankenberg was spared for the most part any direct exposure to military action.
 There were, however, two air-raids in March 1945 on the railway station in which more than 90 people lost their lives.
 In August 1944, a Wehrmacht field hospital was moved from Grodno to Frankenberg and housed at the town's two schools and at the Amt court.
 When the Americans came marching in on 29 March 1945, they met no resistance whatsoever.
 Two hundred and eighty-five men from Frankenberg never came home from the war.
 On April 11, 1946, the city issued its own postage stamps, two 12 pfennig stamps overprinted "Tag der Volkssolidarität" (People's Solidarity Day).